d-qn/heatbarWithRHighcharts/README.md

 ```

 One can usually easily create an interactive chart with a oneliner in rCharts.
-However to create a heatmap, the procedure is slighty more complicated since the current version of rCharts 0.4.5 does not include the heatmap extensions yet.
+However to create a heatmap, the procedure is slightly more complicated since the current version of rCharts 0.4.5 does not include the heatmap extensions yet.

-The extra steps for a heatmap involve having some requireed colnames and converting the data frame to JSON.
+The extra steps for a heatmap involve having some required colnames and converting the data frame to JSON.

 ```
 # change the names of the data.frame to be highcharts-friendly